UNRWA: Relationship with Hamas

-According to The Jerusalem Post and Fox News Hamas won a teachers union election for UN schools in Gaza in 2009.
-UNRWA has strongly denied this and notes that "Staff elections are conducted on an individual – not party list – basis for unions that handle normal labour relations – not political – issues."
+According to The Jerusalem Post, Hamas won a teachers union election for UN schools in Gaza in 2009.
+UNRWA has strongly denied this and pointed out that "Staff elections are conducted on an individual – not party list – basis for unions that handle normal labour relations – not political – issues."
 In addition, John Ging, the Gaza head of operations, said in a letter dated 29 March 2009 that employees must not "be under the influence of any political party in the conduct of their work."